Please review the policies below. LPI policies are subject to change, please refer to these policies frequently for the most up to date information.

 LPI may also request that candidates provide information to LPI Affiliates to assist in the verification of their certification status.
 Compliance with such requests is voluntary, and involves providing the minimal information necessary to obtain a candidate’s status (LPI ID, name, and year of certification).

-If you do not wish to receive email updates from LPI you may opt-out at any time.
-All communications sent from LPI Inc. have an unsubscribe link to make this process easy and to be fully compliant with email communications laws.
+If you do not wish to receive promotional emails from LPI you may opt-out at any time.
+All promotional communications sent from LPI Inc. have an unsubscribe link to make this process easy and to be fully compliant with email communications laws.
+Automatic emails that relate to exam pass/failure, notice of certification and notice of expiration do not feature this unsubscribe option.

 Email addresses of webinar attendees may be shared with the company or organization providing the webinar to allow them to provide additional information or special offers with the understanding that users have the ability to opt-out of further communication at any time.